bitcoin-computer/docs/start.md

 order: -10
 ---

-# Getting Started
+# Start

 The code consists of a client side library [lib](https://www.npmjs.com/package/@bitcoin-computer/lib) and server side library [node](https://www.npmjs.com/package/@bitcoin-computer/node).
 By default lib connects to an instance of the node we are running but you can run your own node and point lib to it.
-You can find examples from out [monorepo](https://github.com/bitcoin-computer/monorepo).
+You can find examples in the [monorepo](https://github.com/bitcoin-computer/monorepo).

 ## Run the Tests